Case Study · Parleva

 Can I say something to a real person without freezing?

 Most learners are not starting from zero.
-They may recognize words, pass quizzes, and complete modules.
-But when a real conversation becomes unpredictable, confidence disappears.
-The gap is not just knowledge.
+They can recognize words, pass quizzes, and complete modules — but when conversation becomes unpredictable, they freeze.
+The gap is not knowledge.
 It is exposure.

-Traditional language apps often treat conversation as something learners unlock after enough preparation.
-Parleva starts from a different belief:
+Traditional apps treat conversation as something learners unlock after enough preparation.
+Parleva starts from a different premise:

 If the goal is speaking, conversation should not be the reward at the end of learning.
 It should be the method.